School of Communication Studies Launches Spring Colloquium Series

 COMM Professor Nichole Egbert, Ph.D., kicked off the series in early February with her presentation, “Identity and caregiving: Negotiating what it means to be a cancer caregiver.”

-Erin Hollenbaugh, Ph.D., will present “Privacy management and social networking sites: A case of the second digital generation” on Friday, April 14.
+Erin Hollenbaugh, Ph.D., will present “Privacy management and social networking sites: A case of the second digital generation.”
 Hollenbaugh is an associate professor and program coordinator in the School of Communication Studies at Kent State University at Stark.
 Her research interests include interpersonal and new media communication and their perceptions on self-disclosure, self-presentation and identity management in online communication.
 Her research has been published in several academic journals.

-Undergraduate and graduate students, as well as members of the university and community, are invited to attend.
-The colloquia are free and open to the public.
+Undergraduate and graduate students, as well as members of the university and community, are encouraged to attend.
+The colloquium is free and open to the public.